MicrosoftEdge/BrowserEfficiencyTest/Documentation/GetStarted.md

 * In the directory you cloned/downloaded Elevator to, open the solution file in Visual Studio and build it.
 * In the directory you cloned/downloaded BrowserEfficiencyTest to, open the solution file in Visual Studio and build it.

+## Configuration

+* In Microsoft Edge, go to settings, "View advanced settings", then turn "Block pop-ups" to off.
+This is required in order for BrowserEfficiencyTest to open new tabs in Microsoft Edge.

+### Recommendations to reduce variability

+The items in this section are not required, but they are useful recommendations for making your tests more repeatable and consistent.
+These will reduce interference from other factors than the browsers and sites you wish to test.

+* Turn off adaptive brightness of the screen if applicable
+* Turn off bluetooth
+* Turn off location
+* Ensure your volume is set to the same level as other tests you have/will run if applicable
+* Battery saver mode will activate when the battery of your device reaches 20%.
+Disable this if applicable
+* Ensure bitlocker is disabled or consistent with other tests you have/will run

+### If you're measuring power

+* From an elevated command prompt, run:
+    `reg add "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SRUM\Parameters" /v Tier1Period /t REG_DWORD /d 10 /f`
+	This will set the energy estimation engine in Windows to fire an event every 10s.
+* Ensure that the drivers are installed if you have power-measuring hardware like a [Maxim 34407 Power Accumulator chip](https://www.maximintegrated.com/en/products/analog/amplifiers/MAX34407.html)

 ## Run the test

+### Start Elevator

+* Run Elevator by going to the its folder, then within it, navigating to \ElevatorServer\bin\Debug\ElevatorServer.exe (assuming you built for Debug).
+* Accept the UAC prompt
+* The window should say "Waiting for client connection."

+### Start the test

+* Run BrowserEfficiencyTest by going to its folder, then within it, navigating to \BrowserEfficiencyTest\bin\Debug\ (assuming you built for Debug).
+* Open a command window here if you're not already in the command line (by shift + right-clicking in the folder and selecting "Open command window here")